ArturGR3/Resume-Builder/resumes/resume_md.md

 ### [LLM Kaggle Winning Solution](https://github.com/ArturGR3/LLM-kaggle-competition) - Sep 2024

- Develop a winning solution for the LLMZoomCamp Kaggle competition focused on solving math problems using Large Language Models (LLMs).
+Purpose: Develop a winning solution for the LLMZoomCamp Kaggle competition focused on solving math problems using Large Language Models (LLMs).

 Key Technologies and Concepts:
-- Claude-3.5 Sonnet LLM
-- Zero-shot chain of thought reasoning
+- Claude-3.5 Sonnet LLM with zero-shot chain of thought reasoning
-- LLM Python code generation and execution
+- LLM Python code generation and execution with safety controls
 - Structured outputs using Instructor library
 - Multithreading for concurrent problem-solving
-- Robust error handling and retry mechanisms
+- Robust error handling and retry mechanisms with timeouts
-- Timeout implementation for code execution
-- LLM-based result comparison and validation

-Core Features:
-- Dual answer generation: reasoning-based and code execution-based
-- Result comparison and discrepancy resolution
-- Safe Python code execution with error feedback